iamSShan/machine_learning_algorithms/supervised/linearRegression/README.md

 	Read more here: https://ml-cheatsheet.readthedocs.io/en/latest/linear_regression.html
 				  : https://towardsdatascience.com/coding-deep-learning-for-beginners-linear-regression-part-1-initialization-and-prediction-7a84070b01c8

+- There can be multiple lines that can minimize absolute error, but there will be only one line that will minimize sum of squared errors(SSE).
+Therefore using SSE also makes implementation easier.
+- Best regression is the one that minimizes sum of squared errors. Σ(actual-predicted)^2
+- Several algo for for minimizing sum of squared errors:
+	* ordinary least squares
+	* gradient descent
+- Event though, there is shortcoming with SSE, as data points increases, SSE increase.
+Which means if a line fitting less data points in a less efficient than a line fitting more data point dataset.
+Former will have less SSE compared to latter.
+- Evaluation metric which does not has this shortcoming is R squared
+- R^2 answers the question: how much of change in the output(y) is explained by the change in the input(X)
+- This number should be bigger.

 - Different techniques can be used to prepare or train the linear regression equation from data, the most common of which is called Ordinary Least Squares.
 It is common to therefore refer to a model prepared this way as Ordinary Least Squares Linear Regression or just Least Squares Regression.
 - The linear equation assigns one scale factor to each input value or column, called a coefficient and represented by the capital Greek letter Beta (B).
 One additional coefficient is also added, giving the line an additional degree of freedom (e.g. moving up and down on a two-dimensional plot) and is often called the intercept or the bias coefficient.(y = B0 + B1*x)